robobee-repos/rsync-docker/README.md

 | ------------- | ----- |
 | /data | Reserved data directory. |

+## Usage

+A single module named `data` is created and the rsync daemon will have read and write access to the directory in the module.

 ## Test

 The docker-compose file `test.yaml` can be used to startup the rsync daemon